For Educators

 Are these programs available for homeschool groups?

-Yes, homeschool groups may sign up, as school groups, for any regular, non-guided field trip day.
-Parents pay the reduced chaperone fee.
-Additionally, we offer specific homeschool theme days throughout the year.
+Yes, any group of 10+ may sign up as a school groups.
+They will receive the school pricing.
+We also offer specific homeschool theme days throughout the year.
 Click here to learn more about Homeschool Programs at GCV&M.

 If a student’s parents have a Museum membership – can that student be admitted for free?